-Have you ever wondered how to clean your ceramic glass cooktop or get a streak free shine like it was new?
-Today, I am showing how even the worst disasters can be saved when it comes to cleaning your ceramic glass cooktop.
+Have you ever wondered how to clean your glass stove top or get a streak free shine like it was new?
+Today, I am showing how even the worst disasters can be saved!

 Pardon the bad cell phone picture.
 It’s the only one I could find and hubby sent this one because he was so proud that he could actually see the original cook top.
 In some places, the gunk was piled on nearly a half an inch.

 Anyways, at first, we thought the stove was unable to be saved.
 However, with a $2100 pricetag, we developed some major resolve to save the stove.

 And here it is today!
 Along the way we learned how to maintain and clean glass stove tops from even the worst disasters including burned on food, melted sugar, and even the dreaded spaghetti sauce explosion.
 For this, you need the right cleaners for the job to be effective and efficient.

 With a smooth glass cooktop, especially black, you definitely want to skip anything abrasive or one that leaves a hard to wash film like baking soda.
 I usually clean mine with a soft cloth to wipe any crumbs away.
 I have more recently gotten into eliminating chemicals and using these amazing microfiber cloths.
 Yes, they are expensive but wonderful.
 You can see a previous review of Norwex here.

 A little elbow Grease, But Not Too Much

 There is also Cerama Bryte, which I have used in the past.
 Both specifically designed for glass ceramic stove tops and not only works well, but are easy to use.
 It even comes with a special non-abrasive scrub pad that is safe for your cooktop.
 On a cool stove top and after removal of any loose dirt, squirt it on the cook top and rub and scrub around.
 Give it a few minutes to haze over and then clean off with a dry cloth.